 prevented the Navy from drawing the correct conclusions after Yamamoto was shot

+down.
 The Navy investigation placed the blame on the Army for

 In addition to breaking JN-25, the Allies penetrated the machine